Goshan189/22MIC0047/notification_system_design.md

 SELECT \* FROM notifications

-WHERE studentID = 1042 AND isRead =
+WHERE studentID = 1042 AND isRead = false

 ORDER BY createdAt ASC;